chef-boneyard/chef-rfc/arbitrary-cookbook-identifiers.md

 extra information about each version of a cookbook, such as its SemVer version number, to facilitate tooling that provides a better user experience when working with opaque identifiers.
+* If feasible, we should relax validation on the version field of the uploaded cookbook to allow full SemVer version numbers.
+This allows users to add extra information to the version field if they choose to do so.

 ### How Chef Client Uses Cookbooks with Arbitrary IDs